bryngemark/LU-student-projects/Wide_Angle_Scattering_Events_Till_Rüber/README.md

 3. produceGraph.py - "taskset -c 0,1,2 just fire produceGraph.py 10000 60"

 This uses the Analyzer to produce the graphs used in the thesis.
 It does so for single events like the reconstructed hits in a certain region and also plots for all events like the scoring plane hits.
 The produced file can be read via a root browser.

+Notice that figures 10 and 11 show intermediate steps of the project work.
+To obtain these, the reconstructed hits must be modified or one uses the previous version of reconstructed hits without the fixes described in the project.